SystemsApproach/private5g/ran.rst

 segment that can be transmitted on behalf of a single UE during a single scheduling interval can range from a few bytes to an entire IP packet.

+Also note that a combination of the RRC and PDCP are responsible for the observation that a *"base station can be viewed as a specialized forwarder"* made in Section 2.3.
+The control plane logic that decides whether this base station should continue processing a packet or forward it to another base station runs in the RRC, and the corresponding data plane mechanism that carries out the forwarding decision is implemented in the PDCP.
+The interface between these two elements is defined by the 3GPP spec, but the decision making logic is implementation-dependent (and historically proprietary).
+This control logic is generically referred as the *Radio Resource Management (RRM)*, not to be confused with the standards-defined RRC stage depicted in :numref:`Figure %s <fig-pipeline>`.

 4.2 Split RAN
 -------------